adarsh18raj/Phishing-Website-Classification-using-Machine-Learning/README.md

-If you have any query, feel free to contact me at adarsh18raj@gmail.com
+For any query, feel free to contact me at adarsh18raj@gmail.com